Using mindfulness to fix or gain something is doomed to fail, say Buddhist meditation teachers.

 3. Instrumentalization: Mindfulness, instrument for gain?

-The problem of instrumentalization, say the authors, is the value of the activity of meditation is not in the activity itself but in what it is to be gained.
+Gain?
+The problem (of making mindfulness an instrument for gain), say the authors, is the value of the activity of meditation is not in the activity itself but in what it is to be gained.
 It’s commodified products or results.4

 What’s the harm of removing mindfulness from Buddhism?